genomika/summercourse/Course_Materials/intro-linux/LinuxFundamentals.md

 -   Select the New Files Category
 -   For Specify the end-of-line (EOL) indicator for newly created files select UNIX (\n)
 -   Select OK
--   Configure a connection to TACC
+-   Configure a connection to server
 -   On the Edit menu select Preferences
 -   Select the Servers Category
 -   For Server type select SFTP